Buckley's forest falcon: Distribution and habitat

 Buckley's forest falcon is known from only a few specimens, photographs, and sightings.
-Specimens confirm its presence in extreme western Brazil, eastern Ecuador, and eastern Peru.
+It has been documented in Bolivia, extreme western Brazil, eastern Ecuador, and eastern Peru.
 A few sight records in Colombia and Venezuela lead the South American Classification Committee of the American Ornithological Society to classify it as hypothetical in those two countries.
 Most of the records are from lowland tropical and subtropical forest at elevations between 100 and 700 m but one specimen was collected at 1800 m in Ecuador and there is a record at 1350 m in Peru.

 Behavior

 Movement

 Buckley's forest falcon is assumed to be a year-round resident.

 Feeding

 Almost nothing is known about the diet or hunting technique of Buckley's forest falcon.
 One specimen had a small Mesomys arboreal rat in its stomach.
 The species' small feet suggest that birds are only a minor part of its diet.